-Restless legs syndrome (RLS) is a recognized neurological disorder that can interfere with resting or falling asleep.
-For a person with restless legs syndrome, a typical night may involve lying down in bed, feeling ready to go to sleep.
-However, just as the body begins to relax, an uncomfortable sensation begins to overwhelm the legs.
-Attempts to ignore the crawling, tingling, or itching in the legs, hoping it will go away, only make it worse.
+Restless legs syndrome or RLS is considered both a neurological and a sleep disorder.
+It involves abnormal sensations in the legs that interfere with falling or staying asleep.
+For a person with restless legs syndrome, just as the body starts to relax before sleep, an uncomfortable sensation begins to overwhelm the legs.
+Attempts to ignore the crawling, tingling, or itching tends to only make it worse.

-It all starts with an unusual, uncomfortable sensation within the legs.
-Many describe the sensations like tingling, jitteriness, a creepy crawly feeling, itching, or pulling.
-These sensations generally occur within the limb rather than on the skin.
-Sometimes the impressions seem to defy description.
-Affected people usually don't describe the condition as a muscle cramp or numbness.
-They do, however, consistently describe the desire to move their legs.
+It all starts with an unusual, uncomfortable sensation in the legs.
+Many people describe this as a tingling, jitteriness, itching, creepy crawly feeling, or pulling.
+These sensations generally occur within the limb rather than on the skin, but the feelings are not usually described as muscle cramps or numbness.
+Regardless of the description, the result is an overwhelming urge to move the legs.

 Receive updates on the latest news and alerts straight to your inbox.